wp-graphql/wp-graphql/CONTRIBUTING.md

 ## Code Documentation

 * We strive for full doc coverage and follow the standards set by phpDoc
-* An example function can be found [here](https://gist.github.com/sunnyratilal/5308969)
 * Please make sure that every function is documented so that when we update our API Documentation things don't go awry!
 	* If you're adding/editing a function in a class, make sure to add `@access {private|public|protected}`
 * Finally, please use tabs and not spaces.
-The tab indent size should be 4 for all EDD code.

 At this point you're waiting on us to merge your pull request.
 We'll review all pull requests, and make suggestions and changes if necessary.